Biden directs states to make all adults eligible for vaccine by May 1

 He has focused most of his efforts on passing the relief bill.
 White House officials were upbeat this week as legislation neared the finish line, feeling that he had etched a monumental political and policy achievement.

-The legislative sausage-making revealed not just interparty divides but intraparty fissures that will likely be difficult to navigate in future fights.
+The legislative sausage-making revealed not just interparty divides but intraparty fissures that will probably be difficult to navigate in future fights.
 A 50-50 Senate gives Biden a razor-thin margin for error for passing bills along party lines using a limited maneuver known as budget reconciliation.

-He has shown no signs of coming close to securing the 60 votes needed to pass non-budgetary priorities.
-This dynamic has prompted growing Democratic calls for Biden to endorse a change to Senate rules, which he is reluctant to do.

-Even as West Wing aides were celebrating the passage of the covid relief bill, a huge influx of migrants on the border with Mexico has became a massive political and policy problem for Biden, with Republicans showing an eagerness to highlight it.